IBC-Media/Grant-Akash/README.md

 ```
 https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944
 ```
-2. Install XAMPP server & paste the `blob1` in the below path :
+2. In Windows Install XAMPP server & paste the `blob1` in the below path :
 ```
 C:\xampp\htdocs
 ```